National Legal and Policy Center: Constitutional Challenge to Mueller Authority

 President Trump tweeted on several occasions about one of the central issues of the case, that Mueller was never confirmed by the Senate.

 The challenge was first heard by Hon.
 Beryl Howell, the Chief Judge of the U.S. District Court for the District of Columbia on July 18, 2018.
 On August 2, 2018, Howell ruled against Miller, meaning Mueller could enforce the subpoena.
 On August 10, 2018, Miller refused to answer any Grand Jury questions and was held in Contempt of Court by Howell.

 On August 13, 2018, Kamenar appealed Howell’s decision to the U.S. Court of Appeals for the District of Columbia.
 Oral arguments took place on November 8, 2018 before a three-judge panel.
 The hearing, which lasted well over an hour, took place against the backdrop of the resignation of Attorney General Jeff Sessions.
 Presiding was Judge Karen Henderson appointed by George H.W.
 Bush.
 The other two panelists were Sri Srinivasan, appointed by Obama, and Judith W. Rogers, appointed by Clinton.

 Kamenar focused on Mueller’s “free rein” and told the Court, “The special counsel does exercise extraordinary prosecutorial and governmental powers.
 He can bring indictments in multiple jurisdictions.
 He’s like a U.S. attorney at-large.
 He can indict without consulting the acting attorney general.”

 On February 26, 2019, the Court ruled against Miller, issuing an unexpectedly brief decision of only 16 pages after taking an unexpectedly long three months after the oral argument.
 On April 12, 2019 Kamenar filed a Motion for a rehearing before an en banc panel of all eleven judges of the Court.
 On April 29, 2019, the Court denied the request.

 On May 6, 2019, Kamenar filed a Motion to stay the mandate against Miller, meaning that Miller would not have to testify until Kamenar could file an appeal with the Supreme Court.
 On May 21, the Appeals Court denied the Motion, and remanded the case to the District Court.
 Out of legal options to further forestall the subpoena, Miller agreed on May 29 to testify before the Mueller-convened grand jury, effectively ending the constitutional challenge.
 On May 31, Miller answered grand jury questions for two hours, and according to Kamenar, did not invoke his Fifth Amendment rights.

+Goldman Sachs DEI Criteria

+On February 16, 2026, Goldman Sachs announced it would no longer use race, sexual orientation and other DEI factors when recruiting potential new directors.
+The decision was in response to a behind-the-scenes request from NLPC which owns a small stake in the bank.